 There are 26 species of pythons; the ball python is one type in this reptile class of animals.
 Pythons are constrictors, which means they wrap their bodies around their prey and squeeze them until they suffocate.
 Ball pythons are one of the smallest of all pythons, and they only grow to about three or four feet long.

-Some Interesting Ball Python Facts
+Interesting Ball Python Snake Information and Facts

 Knowing and understanding a few basic ball python facts will help you decide if you would like to own one as a pet.
 Following are some important ball python facts.